NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/BayesianStatistics/ModelSelection/BUQ/computing_evidence.md

 ### Example of parallel tempering

-An example of parallel tempering is given in MCMC-parallel-tempering_ptemcee.ipynb.
+An example of parallel tempering is given in [Demo: Multimodal distributions with two samplers](https://nucleartalent.github.io/LFD_for_Physicists/LearningFromData-content/BayesianStatistics/ModelSelection/BUQ/MCMC-parallel-tempering_ptemcee_vs_zeus.html).

 Comments:
 * First we set up a bi-modal distribution (it was originally intended to be a surprise, so the code was hidden).
 Just two Gaussians with different amplitudes.